tekknolagi/tekknolagi.github.com/_posts/2026-04-31-travel-notes-rubykaigi-hakodate.md

 Tokyo there was a place that served a delicious tomato-based vegetarian ramen, but I hear it has since permanently closed.
 Bummer.

+We took the shinkansen to Kanazawa.
+I love the train.
+It's fast.
+It's quiet.
+You can eat your snacks on board and gaze out the window as the world whizzes by.
+It's nice.

+We toured a soy sauce factory (meh; they don't let you in the room where the magic happens) and the old town (pretty!) before finally eventually ending up at our small hotel in Toyama: Satoyama Auberge Maki No Oto.
+I highly recommend this hotel.
+It is beautiful, the staff is lovely, the food was excellent, and they were very accomodating of me being vegetarian.

+We continued on to Toyama, which is a port town.
+We got to talking with an older local guy who told us all about his favorite local spots.
+We learned after leaving that this guy has extraordinarily fancy taste and they were all either Michelin starred or at least Michelin rated and with a lead time of months.
+We opted to instead go to a local brewery, which had a ghost pepper beer (!) and pizza.

+We then moved on via train to Osaka, where we transferred to a car to head (eventually) to our hotel in the hills near Nara.
+We toured the Daimon sake brewery.
+They explained every little thing about the process, which was especially interesting to me, as I've done some small amount of homebrewing and I bake.
+They sounded similar.
+We had a tasting and even got to talk to Daimon-san.
+I recommend going.

+I also recommend the Akame 48 waterfalls walk/hike, which has some exquisite falls, and Murou Art Forest.
+They had some really wonderful installations.

+My brother and I parted ways from the rest of my family in Osaka: they headed further west and we headed north to Itō on the Izu peninsula.
+It's beautiful there.
+They don't seem to welcome foreigners in a lot of their restaurants (we were turned away several times) but one place had a guy who enthusiastically welcomed us in.
+We ended that evening enjoying a some food and a beer while also being stared at by a 300lb completely tattooed guy.
+It was a little unsettling but we left without incident.

+My brother and I made our way to Tokyo for the day before his flight and before my train north to Hakodate for RubyKaigi.

 ## Part two

+Hakodate is *beautiful* in the spring.
+I arrived at peak cherry blossom season and Goryokaku, their star shaped fort, is absolutely decked out in cherry blossoms.

 ## Part three